Funeral costs can be best explained by separating them into the following categories:

 c) Disposition Costs - These costs may include cemetery costs, and/or the cost of cremation and/or the cost of the columbarium

-d) Associated Costs - These costs may include obituary costs, honorariums for clergy, and honorariums for musicians, flowers, funeral luncheon, etc.
+d) Associated Costs - These costs may include obituary costs, honorariums for clergy and honorariums for musicians, flowers, reception, etc.

-We are proud of our heritage as being independently family owned and providing the highest of quality services.
+We are proud of our heritage as an independently Taber owned and operated funeral home and providing the highest quality services.
 Our goal is to exceed your expectations, regardless of the services you select.

-There are a number of Funeral packages or plans to consider.
-These plans range from the traditional funeral to the simplest of basic services.
+There are a number of funeral options to consider.
+These range from the traditional funeral to the simplest of basic services.
 The goods and services outlined below are those we can provide to families.
 You may choose only the items you desire.
 However, any funeral arrangements you select will include a charge for our basic services and overhead.

-Our basic service includes assistance to each family we serve: professional expertise of a licensed funeral director and staff including, but is not limited to responding to the initial request for service and a family’s needs 24 hours per day , 365 days a year, our expenses such as professional licensing, legal and accounting fees, insurance, equipment, record keeping, secretarial and administrative services, guardianship and shelter of the deceased until final disposition, recording vital statistics and filing of necessary forms and permits.
+Our basic service includes assistance to each family we serve including the professional assistance of one of our licensed funeral directors and staff including, but not limited to, responding to the initial request for service and a family’s needs 24 hours per day - 365 days a year, our expenses such as professional licensing, legal and accounting fees, insurance, equipment, record keeping, secretarial and administrative services, guardianship and shelter of the deceased until final disposition, recording vital statistics and filing of necessary forms and permits.

 In addition to our basic services, we provide embalming and cosmetology; arranging and delivery of floral tributes, compiling and placing of obituary notices, all arrangements pertaining to the visitation or prayer service, the funeral service / memorial service and/or graveside service along with personnel prior to, during and following the funeral.

 Except in certain cases, embalming is not required by law.
-Embalming may be necessary, however, if you select certain funeral arrangements, such as a funeral with viewing.
+Embalming may be necessary however, if you select certain funeral arrangements, such as viewing.
 If you do not want embalming, you usually have the right to choose an arrangement that does not require you to pay for it, such as an immediate burial or direct cremation.

 Use of Facilities

-Our funeral home provides a complete facility to respond to a family’s needs 24 hours a day, 365 days a year.
+Our funeral home provides a comfortable facility to respond to a family’s needs 24 hours a day - 365 days a year.
 It includes all the necessary equipment to take care of the many service options requested by the families we serve.
 Proportionate sharing of overhead expenses relative to our funeral home such as insurance, utility costs, parking and grounds, maintenance, property taxes, office equipment and furnishings.
-Use of visitation rooms, offices and related office equipment, use of embalming and preparation area, use of cooler room and facility for the shelter and guardianship of the deceased.
+Use of visitation rooms, offices and related office equipment, use of embalming and preparation area, use of cooling facilities and space designated for the shelter and guardianship of the deceased.